History of the People's Republic of China: Transition of power

 Hu Jintao succeeded as the General Secretary of the Chinese Communist Party in November 2002.
-In March 2003, Hu Jintao became the 6th President of the People's Republic of China, with Wen Jiabao being the Premier of China.
-In September 2004, Hu Jintao became the Chairman of the Central Military Commission.
+In March 2003, Hu Jintao became the president of China, with Wen Jiabao being the premier of China.
+In September 2004, Hu Jintao became the chairman of the Central Military Commission.

 Domestic affairs

 The economy continued to grow in double-digit numbers as the development of rural areas became the major focus of government policy.
 In 2010, China overtook Japan as the world's second-largest economy.
 The assertion of the Scientific Perspective to create a Socialist Harmonious Society was the focus of the Hu Jintao – Wen Jiabao administration, as some Jiang Zemin-era excesses were slowly reversed.
 In late 2002, the South–North Water Transfer Project began construction.

 In gradual steps to consolidate his power, Hu Jintao removed Shanghai Party secretary Chen Liangyu and other potential political opponents amidst the fight against corruption, and the ongoing struggle against once powerful Shanghai clique.
 In particular, in 2012, the Wang Lijun incident and the scandal of Bo Xilai received widespread attention and media coverage.